q-pratz-chem/python-package-best-practices/_episodes/06-type-hinting.md

 we should do more to help make sure the code is used and behaves as expected.

 ## Type Hinting
-Type hinting a function, and in fact any variable, can improve how easy it is to understand the needs and behaviors of a function.
+Type hinting a function, and in fact, any variable can improve how easy it is to understand the needs and behaviors of a function.
 It is important to note that type hints will not be enforced by Python.
 The benefits of type hinting are to support error checking at development time to help avoid errors at run time.
 Python makes it easy to specify a type hint for any variable.